-But even if an innovation is patentable, that doesn't mean that a firm has bulletproof protection.
+Even if an innovation is patentable, that doesn't mean that a firm has bulletproof protection.
 Some patents have been nullified by the courts upon later review (usually because of a successful challenge to the uniqueness of the innovation).
 Software patents are also widely granted, but notoriously difficult to defend.
 In many cases, coders at competing firms can write substitute algorithms that aren't the same, but accomplish similar tasks.
 For example, although Google's PageRank search algorithms are fast and efficient, Microsoft, Yahoo! and others now offer their own noninfringing search that presents results with an accuracy that many would consider on par with PageRank.
-Patents do protect tech-enabled operations innovations at firms like Netflix and Harrah's (casino hotels), and design innovations like the iPod click wheel.
+Patents do protect tech-enabled operations innovations at firms like Netflix and Caesars Entertainment Corporation (formerly known as Harrah's), and design innovations like the iPod click wheel.
 But in a study of the factors that were critical in enabling firms to profit from their innovations, Carnegie Mellon professor Wes Cohen found that patents were only the fifth most important factor.
-Secrecy, lead time, sales skills, and manufacturing all ranked higher.
-Timothy Mullaney and Spencer Ante, "InfoWars," BusinessWeek, June 5, 2000.
+Secrecy, lead time, sales skills, and manufacturing all ranked higher.T.
+Mullaney and S. Ante, "InfoWars," BusinessWeek, June 5, 2000.

-- Technology can play a key role in creating and reinforcing assets for sustainable advantage by enabling an imitation resistant value chain; strengthening a firm's brand; collecting useful data and establishing switching costs; creating a network effect; creating or enhancing a firm's scale advantage; enabling product or service differentiation; and offering an opportunity to leverage unique distribution channels. - Patents are not necessarily a sure-fire path to exploiting an innovation.
-Many technologies and business methods can be copied, so managers should think about creating assets like the ones defined above if they wish to create truly sustainable advantage - Nothing lasts forever, and shifting technologies and market conditions can render once strong assets as obsolete.
+- Technology can play a key role in creating and reinforcing assets for sustainable advantage by enabling an imitation-resistant value chain; strengthening a firm's brand; collecting useful data and establishing switching costs; creating a network effect; creating or enhancing a firm's scale advantage; enabling product or service differentiation; and offering an opportunity to leverage unique distribution channels. - The value chain can be used to map a firm's efficiency and to benchmark it against rivals, revealing opportunities to use technology to improve processes and procedures.
+When a firm is resistant to imitation, a superior value chain may yield sustainable competitive advantage. - Firms may consider adopting packaged software or outsourcing value chain tasks that are not critical to a firm's competitive advantage.
+A firm should be wary of adopting software packages or outsourcing portions of its value chain that are proprietary and a source of competitive advantage. - Patents are not necessarily a sure-fire path to exploiting an innovation.
+Many technologies and business methods can be copied, so managers should think about creating assets like the ones previously discussed if they wish to create truly sustainable advantage. - Nothing lasts forever, and shifting technologies and market conditions can render once strong assets as obsolete.